 Superwoman?
 No… not really…

-By day, I’m a graphic designer.
+By day, I’m a creative marketing manager at a computer peripherals company.
 That’s my “Clark Kent” job; my money-making, “9 to 5″ job that’s really not all that cool or glamorous (though I really do enjoy it, I swear).

 My “Superwoman” job-–that awesome, fun, perhaps secret thing I used to do–-was modeling.
 I modeled as a freelance model from May 2006 until July 2012, and while I loved it, I decided that there were better ways for me to spend my time and money.
 Don’t go looking for me anywhere though–most of what I did was small stuff, collaborating with other hobbyists and having fun.
 And at this point, I’m concentrating more on this blog and have no plans to model any more, spare for my own self-portraits.